|

 108. nerve

-any bundle of nerve fibers running to various organs and tissues of the body
+a bundle of fibers running to organs and tissues of the body

 109. neuroma